amitgarg0403/Story/README.md

 # Story
-This is my repository for learning purpose only.
+This repository is for learning purpose only.